trofi/trofi.github.io.gen/posts/275-nixpkgs-bootstrap-deep-dive.md

 Until today I never felt I quite grasped the details.
 There were always minor things I did not look at: how does `nixpkgs` define include header order?
-How does it track what are compiler-specific libraries and what are libc-specific ones?
+How does it track what are compiler-specific libraries and what are `libc`-specific ones?
 Does it care?
 And other ones like that.
 This time I managed to uncover almost all of that.

 In most of the cases above it's very clear why things are broken and why